Skip to main content

 Food pantry intake form

-We ask that students complete an intake form to utilize the food pantry.
+We ask that visitors complete an intake form annually to utilize the food pantry.
 If you have not yet completed an intake form, please do so here: Food For Thought Intake Form

 Free meals

-We have also teamed up with MN Central Kitchen to offer free meals for Metro State University students.
+We have also teamed up with Kitchen Coalition to offer free meals for the Metro State community.

 The meals are made by local restaurants and then provided to the Food for Thought Pantry.
 The meals come in single serving microwavable take-out trays and will need to be heated before consumption.
-Students will be able to take up to 3 or more meals per day.
 The meals will vary from week to week and will include one meat option and one vegetarian option.

-Students can pick up free meals at the Food Pantry during operating hours.
-Students can also pick up meals in the follow offices on campus:
+Visitors can pick up free meals at the Food Pantry during operating hours.
+Meals can also be found in various offices on campus including:

 The Supplemental Nutrition Assistance Program (SNAP)